angelalonso/homelab/README.md

 A set of scripts that automate the process between making changes on Github and getting the corresponding dockerhub image.

+### logs

+Instructions on how to get centralized logging working

 ### monitoring

 So far it contains nothing, but it's meant to store things like Grafana Dashboards